nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.1 Viewing help : `help`

+##### Help Start

 Format: `help start`
 If you are a first time user, we strongly encourage you to enter `help start` and follow the guide to kick-start your journey in OneShelf.

-Alternatives:
+To open up `help start` window, you can also do the following:
 * Press `F1` at any point in the usage of the app
-* GUI navigation menu at the top left
+* 1. Click on `Help` located at the top toolbar
+  1. Click on `Start F1`

+A new help window similar to Figure 1 should appear on your desktop.

+##### Help Summary

 Format: `help summary`

 We understand that even if you are not a first time user, it is not easy to remember all the commands within a single session.
 Should you need a list of summary commands, you can enter `help summary` and a new window similar to Figure 3 should appear.

-Alternatives:
+To open up `help summary` window, you can also do the following:
 * Press `F2` at any point in the usage of the app
-* GUI navigation menu at the top left
+* 1. Click on `Help` located at the top toolbar
+  1. Click on `Summary F2`

+A new help window similar to Figure 3 below should appear on your desktop.

 <br> ![Help Summary Screenshot](images/HelpSummaryWindow.png) <br>
 Figure 3: Help Summary Window